brianhshin/brian_dwh/codwarzone/README.md

   - keep game_id and make new pk for game_details_id and game_stats_id of game_id = game_id || "_" || gamer_id
     - went with this one.
 + Ideally, I wanted 3 different schemas (RawData, Staging, Prod) for these tables, but SQLite operates as one schema.
 So...
 I just made the tables clearly distinguishable.
-+ Next steps would be setting up Airflow on my EC2 machine (ideally with Docker) and have these tasks orchestrated by an Airflow DAG instead of a cronjob.
++ Next steps would be setting up Airflow on my EC2 machine and have these tasks orchestrated by an Airflow DAG instead of a cronjob.
 I'm also working towards moving the DB from SQLite to probably Postgres.
 Still tinkering and learning more about how to get these running on my own.
   - Currently running the shell script every night
     ~~~
     # codwarzone scraper set to 11:50 PM EST (03:50 AM GMT)